 1989 continued to be a pivotal year for Wally as he left Westwood One to take a full-time position as air personality at The Wave.
 After five years he left the station to pursue aspirations in acting, singing and the field of voice-over.

-Wally’s childhood puppeteering experience helped land him an episodic role on CBS-TV’s “Murphy Brown” in mid 1993.
+Wally’s childhood puppeteering experience helped him to land him an episodic role on CBS-TV’s “Murphy Brown” in 1993.
 His performance as the irrepressible Kelbo was one of the most-seen “Murphy Brown” clips ever.
 All that time spent studying the Muppets’ characteristics, movements and voices during his childhood resulted in him landing a much-coveted SAG (Screen Actor’s Guild) union card.

 With appearances on shows like “Family Guy,” “King of the Hill,” “The Simpsons,” “Invader Zim,” “The Garfield Show,” “Avengers: Earth’s Mightiest Heroes,” “Bleach,” “Tiger and Bunny,” Scooby Doo 2: Monsters Unleashed,” “Astro Boy,” Harvey Birdman: Attorney at Law,” “Rugrats,” “Transformers; Robots in Disguise,” and many other TV shows, movies and videogames, his vocal and acting abilities are constantly in demand.